goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 ## Run as microservices

 Now you want to run `ZtplAppDirectory` as microservices.

-You don't need to modify the source code at all.
+The good news is: You don't need to modify the source code at all.
 Instead, you just need to deploy the application with different feature flags (configurations).

 ![Microservices mode](images/fastApp-microservices.png)